ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the OPC UA adapter to collect from the data sources.

 When you add a data source, the OPC UA adapter browses the entire OPC UA server address space and exports the available OPC UA variables into a JSON file for data selection.
+Comma-separated collection of nodeIds (RootNodeIds) serve as filters to browse only a subset of the OPC UA server.
 Data is collected automatically based upon user demands.
 OPC UA data from OPC UA variables is read through subscriptions (unsolicited reads).

 You can either have the data selection configuration file generated for you or you can create it manually yourself.